 Ohio Moms Respond to Covid-19

-As we cope with the Covid-19 response in Ohio, Moms Clean Air Force is cancelling our in-person April events.
+As we cope with the Covid-19 response in Ohio, Moms Clean Air Force is holding all events virtually.
 Keeping our families safe is our top priority.

-But as the science shows that breathing polluted air can worsen the impacts of Covid-19, the EPA continues to push forward dangerous proposals that weaken lifesaving pollution regulations.
-For the 50th anniversary of Earth Day, we are asking that everyone take this Earth Day action from home: Join Moms Clean Air Force in demanding that EPA Administrator Andrew Wheeler must go so that EPA can do its job and protect the health of our children and communities.
+But as the science shows that breathing polluted air can worsen the impacts of Covid-19, the EPA continues to push forward a dangerous, racist agenda that weakens lifesaving pollution regulations.
+Join Moms Clean Air Force in demanding that EPA Administrator Andrew Wheeler must go so that EPA can do its job and protect the health of our children and communities.

 Moms Clean Air Force helps Ohio push for bold climate legislation.